opendatacube/datacube-zarr/examples/README.md

 # Indexing a zarr dataset

-In order to index a Zarr dataset, Datacube requires:
+In order to index a Zarr dataset, ODC requires:
 1) a product description file, and
 2) a metadata file describing the dataset

-In the example below we start with an existing GeoTiff dataset, convert it to Zarr and then add it to Datacube.
+In the example below we first convert a Landsat 5 GeoTiff dataset to Zarr and then run a prepare script to generate the metadata file.

+The product description (`./ls5_scenes_zarr.yaml`) for the zarr formatted LS5 data is identical to the GeoTiff product description with the "format" fields changed.

 Set up some directies for repository locations and a place to store the generated example dataset:
 ```